The Gap (Brisbane - Qld)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, The Gap suburb had a median income among taxpayers of $64,882 and an average income of $89,560.
-These figures are high nationally compared to Greater Brisbane's median of $58,236 and average of $72,799.
-Based on Wage Price Index growth of 9.91% from financial year ended June 2023 to September 2025, estimated incomes for The Gap would be approximately $71,312 (median) and $98,435 (average).
+According to AreaSearch's aggregation of ATO data released on June 30, 2023, The Gap had a median taxpayer income of $64,882 and an average income of $89,560.
+Nationally, these figures are high compared to the median of $58,236 and average of $72,799 in Greater Brisbane.
+Based on Wage Price Index growth since June 2023, current estimates for The Gap would be approximately $71,312 (median) and $98,435 (average) by September 2025.
 Census data from 2021 shows household, family, and personal incomes in The Gap rank between the 81st and 92nd percentiles nationally.
-Income distribution indicates that 29.0% of locals (5,329 people) earn between $1,500 and $2,999 weekly, reflecting patterns seen in surrounding regions where 33.3% fall into this range.
-The suburb demonstrates affluence with 42.7% earning over $3,000 per week, supporting premium retail and service offerings.
-After housing costs, residents retain 87.9% of income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 9th decile.
+Income distribution reveals that 29.0% of locals earn between $1,500 and $2,999 weekly, reflecting patterns seen in surrounding regions where 33.3% fall within this range.
+The Gap demonstrates affluence with 42.7% earning over $3,000 per week, supporting premium retail services.
+After housing costs, residents retain 87.9% of income, indicating strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income